Giovanni Semerano: Indoeuropean language theory

-Semerano's objections to the Indoeuropean language theory are essentially objections to the theory as propounded by early nineteenth century German linguists.
+Semerano's objections to the Indoeuropean language theory are essentially objections to the theory as propounded by early nineteenth-century German linguists.
 He does not consider subsequent modifications (for instance, the so-called wave model, in German Wellentheorie), that could correct and refine the first hypotheses.
-Such refining, it has to be said, is progressively approaching to the area where Indoeuropean should have been created (today's Anatolia) in the Mesopotamic area.
+Such refining, it has to be said, is progressively approaching the area where Indoeuropean should have been created (today's Anatolia) in the Mesopotamic area.

-Moreover, Semerano's assertions, according to which the existence of Indoeuropean would be implausible, has no evidence in archaeological finds which confirm the theory.
+Moreover, Semerano's assertions, according to which the existence of Indoeuropean would be implausible, have no evidence in archaeological finds which confirm the theory.
 For example, the decipherment (successfully completed and enriched through the introduction of new historical data) of Hittite tablets started from the point that it was an Indoeuropean language written in the cuneiform script.

 Semerano's whole theory is based on a wide series of approaches of heterogeneous theories with no proposal of an alternative and consistent model to traditional linguistics and with no explanation and definition of linguistic laws that headed the derivation of the various languages examined by the ancient Mesopotamic languages.